freeCodeCamp/freeCodeCamp/guide/english/javascript/additional-javascript-resources/index.md

 *   <a href='https://github.com/getify/Functional-Light-JS' target='blank' rel='nofollow'>Functional Light JS</a>

     This book aims to be a useful companion for anyone wishing to (re)discover the many facets of JavaScript.
 From the very basics of programming up to front-end and back-end web development, a lot of topics are covered in a simple and accessible way.
 No prior knowledge needed!
+Medium Articles in another resource where you can find interesting articles about JavaScript and useful information to help you learn more about this programming language.